My-Merch-And-Music/MERCH-token/tokenomics.md

 All $MERCH transfers carry a 5% transaction fee:

-- 100% routed to treasury wallets
+- **100% routed to treasury wallets**
 - Used to fund marketing, platform development, artist tools, and token liquidity
 - No burn.
 No redistribution.
 No stealth inflation.

 ---

 ## 🛡 Trust & Governance

-MMAM retains governance over treasury and platform development to ensure alignment with its nonprofit mission.
-All major treasury transactions will be public and traceable, with transparency maintained through labeled wallets and periodic updates.

-In future stages, a DAO-lite advisory system may be introduced to offer community feedback on treasury usage, artist support, and platform growth.

----
+Governance is intentionally centralized under MMAM to protect the platform’s mission, ensure artist-first incentives, and maintain long-term structural integrity.

-**$MERCH is purpose-built to serve creators — not speculators.
-All mechanics exist to fund utility, not hype.**
+> $MERCH is purpose-built to serve creators — not speculators.
+All mechanics exist to fund utility, not hype.